ciatph/simple-kmz/README.md

 This repository also serves as an entry point for uploading KMZ files to Firebase Hosting.
 Read the instructions in the [Uploading Data to Firebase Hosting](#uploading-data-to-firebase-hosting) section for more information on uploading data.

+KMZ, other static files, and an assessment of various web mapping libraries are available at: https://kmz-server.web.app/

 - [simple-kmz](#simple-kmz)
   - [Dependencies](#dependencies)
 - [Installation](#installation)